Common searched topics: Manufacturing, Label printing, Sales order

 What customer fields push to QuickBooks Online?

-Currently, inFlow Cloud only pushes your sales order with QuickBooks, not your customer records.
+Currently, inFlow only pushes your sales order with QuickBooks, not your customer records.
 When you save an order in inFlow with a customer that isn’t in QuickBooks, the push will create a new customer profile in QuickBooks, and inFlow will set the following fields:

 • Name